 SC Code of Laws §44-70-10 et seq.

+Certificate (specify):

+Other Standard (specify):

-Agencies desiring to be a provider of PC II services must have demonstrated experience in In-Home personal care services or a similar service.
+Agencies desiring to be a provider of personal care must have demonstrated experience in in-home personal care services or a similar service.
 Owners or administrators of the agency must have at least three years of administrative experience in the health care field.
 If the owner will also be the administrator, they are required to have at least three years of administrative experience in the health care field.